 The Operating Catalysis will lead you and your company out of this zombie apocalypse of hidden violence and mutual cheating.
 It opens up a new playground.
 One in which we fulfill ourselves as human beings together.
 And yes, the grass is actually greener here.
 Wouldn’t it be good to work on this side? 😉

 Spotify doesn’t use “the Spotify model” and neither should you”.

 Here you can find information about Doughnut Economics by Kate Raworth.

 Mark Lambertz has published an article about the Viable System Model and responsible leadership here in his blog.

-Gebhard Borck has published another post in the t2informatik blog:
+Gebhard Borck has published more posts in the t2informatik Blog: